evakathie/ux-portfolio/projects/pattern-library.md

         </ul></li>
 </ul>

 <p>None of the existing concepts seemed to be a perfect fit for our purposes.
 Therefore, I developed a new concept primarily based on Atomic Design, but extended for our purposes.
-I will describe the exact concept below using the practical implementation in the paragraph "Creation of the Pattern Library Documentation".</p>
+I will describe the exact concept below using the practical implementation in the paragraph “Creation of the Pattern Library Documentation”.</p>

 <img class="img-small" :src="'/images/pattern-library/pattern-library-concept.png'" alt="A graphic explaining the general concept, see transcript below.">